riannalei/Codepath102-Proj5/README.md

 ## Notes

-The biggest challenge for this project was making the different filters for the dogs and just getting that to work.
+it was difficult to make the features and it was hard to tackle.

 ## License